-Now, we can simplify the expression of the TLNs (\ref{eq_39_a}) by using the above written expression, and neglecting the second and higher order terms of $M\omega$.
-We will first follow this procedure in the expression inside the square bracket in \ref{eq_39_a}.
+Now, we can simplify the expression of the TLNs [\ref{eq_39_a}] by using the above written expression and neglecting the second- and higher-order terms of $M\omega$.
+We will first follow this procedure in the expression inside the square brackets in \ref{eq_39_a}.
 It yields

 Since $P_+$ also contains $M\omega$, we can ignore some more terms of second and higher orders of $M\omega$.
-It implies
+After dropping those terms, we get